iarna/promise-play/docs.md

 If they call onConnect.then again, the new callback is guarenteed to be called with the same arguments as the original onConnect callback.
-This means you can pass the continuable around as a value, that any number of parts of your program can get data from without concern as to exactly when the result is actually computed.
+This means you can pass the promise around as a value, that any number of parts of your program can get data from without concern as to exactly when the result is actually computed.

-Promises are also chainable-- when you call them, they'll return a new continuable that will complete after the previous one does along with the return value of your previous callback.
-If your callback throws an exception it will be passed to the error argument of the next continuable.
+Promises are also chainable-- when you call them, they'll return a new promise that will complete after the previous one does along with the return value of your previous callback.
+If your callback throws an exception it will be passed to the error argument of the next promise.

     var sleep = example3(500);
     sleep.then( function(v) { console.log("Slept!"); return "FOO" })                     // prints: Slept!